emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Adding more ports
 -----------------

-With the introduction of contrib ports, adding a new port is fairly easy.
+The simplest way to add a new port is to put it under the ``contrib`` directory.
 Basically, the steps are:

  * Make sure the port is open source and has a suitable license.
  * Read the ``README.md`` file under ``tools/ports/contrib`` which contains more information.